-Rooftop gardens can be an oasis in an otherwise built up urban setting.
-Gardening on a rooftop has a lot to recommend it - privacy, good sun, no deer - but there are several things to consider about urban gardening before you start planting.
-If you've gone through the logistics and have decided to created your own rooftop garden, here's how to get started.
+Rooftop gardens can be an oasis in an otherwise built-up urban setting.
+Gardening on a rooftop has a number of benefits—including privacy, no deer, and good sun—but there are several things to consider about urban gardening before you start planting.
+If you have decided to create your own rooftop garden, here's how to get started.

 What You'll Need

-Containers: Containers are one of the most expressive components of a rooftop garden.
-This is where you can express your style.
-That is not to say you need to spend a fortune on them, although you easily could.
-Besides aesthetics, there are two things to keep in mind when choosing your rooftop containers are size, weight, and material.
+Containers are where you can express your style in a rooftop garden, but that's not to say you need to spend a fortune on them—although you easily could.
+Besides aesthetics, there are two things to keep in mind when choosing your rooftop containers are size: weight and material.

 The soil in containers needs to be replaced periodically, usually every spring.
 You can lift and repot or simply top dress the existing soil.

-There are many good fertilizers on the market, including increasingly more organic choice.
-A water soluble fertilizer is the fastest way to get the nutrients to your plants, either by watering the soil and getting it directly to the roots or by foliage feeding.
+There are many good fertilizers on the market, including increasingly more organic choices.
+A water-soluble fertilizer is the fastest way to get the nutrients to your plants, either by watering the soil and getting it directly to the roots or by foliage feeding.

-Plants: You can plant virtually anything in a container.
-Since most rooftop gardens get very hot during the day, drought tolerant plants are recommended.
-You will also need to take into account your sun exposure and hardiness zone.
-Since rooftops hold heat, they can create microclimates that hover about a zone higher than a garden on the ground would be.
+Take into account the rooftop's sun exposure and hardiness zone.
+Because rooftops hold heat, they can create microclimates that hover about a zone higher than a garden on the ground would be.
 You'll need plants that can handle the heat, but since they are in containers, they probably won't have better cold tolerance than ground planted gardens.

 There is no list of certified rooftop hardy plants.
 Your choice of plants will require some trial and error.
 Honestly, with the exception of tall trees, there is little you can't grow on a rooftop.
 Many rooftops are little microclimates that can overwinter plants that would not be hardy at ground level.
 And if you have space and are willing, you can bring tender plants indoors for the winter.
 Annuals will require more frequent watering but will eat up the sun.

-Some good rooftop plant choices would be plants with limited root systems, that don't need a lot of soil, like herbs and vegetables, smaller to mid-sized perennials.
-Trees and shrubs require more soil and larger pots, but you need less of them to make an impact.
+Some good rooftop plant choices would be plants with limited root systems, that don't need a lot of soil, such as herbs and vegetables and smaller to mid-sized perennials.
+Trees and shrubs require more soil and larger pots, but you need fewer of them to make an impact.